nikicat/archbuilder/README.md

 #archbuilder

+If you want to build ArchLinux AUR packages faster - this script could help.

-It's a pretty simple bash script plus docker image to run AUR builds on a EC2 instance.
+It runs AUR builds on a EC2 instance.

 What it does is
  - allocates ec2 instance